Doctelligence/doctelligence.github.io/roadmap.md

 - Share project code and updates with clear contribution guidelines, inviting developers to submit issues, feature requests, and pull requests.
 - Launch the website and engage with AI and blockchain communities to gather feedback and guide project development.

-## 💰 Series A (2nd Fundraise)
-- Raise additional funding to accelerate growth and development, including seeking further seed investment or Series A funding.
-- **Launch the 'Doctelligence Foundation' entity** alongside the **Token Generation Event (TGE)** to establish governance and support ecosystem growth.
-- Host a **Token Generation Event (TGE)** to secure the network and ensure long-term sustainability through utility-driven token models.

 ## 🤝 Partnerships
 - Forge collaborations with blockchain ecosystems, federated-learning entities, open-source organizations, and data providers.
 - Partner with select data contributors to test real-world use cases, ensuring that data sovereignty and privacy-preserving mechanisms (e.g., encryption, secure aggregation) are functioning effectively.

+## 🪙 Token Generation Event (TGE)
+- **Host the Token Generation Event (TGE)** to secure the network, establish governance, and support ecosystem growth.
+- Ensure long-term sustainability through utility-driven token models.

 ---